FindBetterInternet

 This score is based on local bandwidth data and is an indicator that there are better options in your area.

-Avg.
-Download Speeds 100 Mbps
+Download 55 Mbps

-Avg.
-Upload Speeds 5 Mbps
+Upload 4 Mbps

 Avg.
 Latency High

 The calculated local speed score is based on real-world data showing average speeds in your area.
-Speed Score’s are not static and fluctuate based on the location being checked for serviceability.
+Speed Scores are not static and fluctuate based on the location being checked for serviceability.
 Average speeds within a ZIP Code may not be reflective of your specific location.
 Enter your full address to access the most accurate speed score.

 EST. CAPABILITIES